danjellesma/VMwareScripts/README.md

 VMwareScripts
 =============

-PowerCLI Scripts to Build and Manager a VMware Infrastructure
+PowerCLI Scripts to build and manage a VMware vSphere infrastructure